Fit as a Mama Bear

 If you want a more savory flavor in the beef, add a splash of smoked paprika and apple cider vinegar to the beef while you’re cooking.

-Meal prep: These sweet potato sloppy joes can be turned into a 20-minute weeknight dinner if you’re on top of your meal prep game just like this sheet pan mini meatloaf dinner.
-The night before, roast the sweet potatoes until cooked through and then store them in foil in the fridge.
-Likewise, brown the beef and make the sloppy joe mixture.
-Let it cool before storing.
+Meal prep: These sweet potato sloppy joes can be turned into a 20-minute weeknight dinner if you’re on top of your meal prep game, just like this sheet pan mini meatloaf dinner.
+Roast the sweet potatoes and make the sloppy joe mixture the night before, letting everything cool before storing in the fridge.
+When ready to eat, reheat the potatoes, slice them open, and warm the meat mixture (add a splash of water if needed) for an easy dinner.

-Leftovers: Let everything cool before you store the sweet potatoes and sloppy joe mixture in glass containers (separately).
-It will stay good in the fridge for up to 5 days.
-If you’re storing the complete meal, store the entire thing in a glass container.
+Leftovers: Let everything cool before storing the sweet potatoes and sloppy joe mixture separately in glass containers.
+They’ll keep well in the fridge for up to 5 days.
+Reheat in the microwave (cut potatoes into chunks for even heating) or in the oven at a low temperature.

 Freezing: I haven’t tried freezing baked potatoes, but you can freeze the sloppy joe mix in a freezer-safe bag once cooled for up to 2 months.
 When you need it, let it thaw overnight in the fridge.